-Methyl Ethyl Ketone is an organic compound which is also known as Butanone or Methylacetone.
-It is a dialkyl ketone which consists of 4 carbon ketone that carries a single keto group at the C-2 position.
+Methyl ethyl ketone is a dialkyl ketone which consists of 4 carbon ketone that carries a single keto group at the C-2 position.
 It acts as a bacterial metabolite and polar aprotic solvent.

 Properties of Methyl Ethyl Ketone

 Butanone is a colourless, volatile liquid and has a pleasant pungent smell.
-The flash point of MEK is 20°F. The vapours formed are heavier than air.
+The flashpoint of Methyl ethyl ketone is 20°F. The vapours formed are heavier than air.
 It dissolves in water.
 It is obtained as a natural product.
 It is present in some vegetables and fruits in small quantities.
 Also, it is released from truck and car exhausts.

 Uses Of Methyl Ethyl Ketone (C4H8O)